 While no universal model of corporate governance exists in the world, there are generally accepted principles, or standards, of good corporate governance that may be applied within a wide range of legal, economic, and political contexts.
 International standards of corporate governance appeared primarily as a result of heightened public interest in corporate governance generated by the globalization of financial markets and the liberalization of capital flows.
-International standards of corporate governance came about as a broad response to scandals in the world's financial community and as a desire to stabilize financial markets.
+International standards of corporate governance came about as a broad response to scandals in the world's financial markets.